wavemaker/docs/website/blog/2020-12-18-generate-colorpalette-from-an-url.md

 author: Lovin Ahmed
 ---

-[Theme builder](https://apps.wavemakeronline.com/Theme_Builder/#/Dashboard) app has introduced a new feature of generating theme color palette from a website URL.
-This new feature will help you generate a color palette based on the URL of the site provided by the user.
-The tool will then pick the generated colors and add them to the dropdown list in [Editor page](https://apps.wavemakeronline.com/Theme_Builder/#/Editor).
+[Theme builder](https://apps.wavemakeronline.com/Theme_Builder/#/Dashboard) app has introduced a new feature of recognising any website's color palette and using the discovered colors in the WaveMaker theme.
+This new feature will make building a WaveMaker theme easier by making the choices for color, font etc from your existing website.
 You can further view and design the WM components based on the colors and download the theme.

 With the recent release, we have also fixed a few bugs.
 Know more....